raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   foldList([base, combiner]), unfoldToList([base, uncombiner])
 ];

-const [fromBinary, toBinary] = foldUnfoldList([0, multiplyByTwoWithRemainder, divideByTwoWithRemainder]);
+const [fromBinary, toBinary] = foldUnfoldList([
+  0, multiplyByTwoWithRemainder, divideByTwoWithRemainder
+]);
 ```

-By writing higher-order functions for compising invertible functions that preserve "invertibility," we make it easier to reason about what our code does.
+By writing higher-order functions for composing invertible functions that preserve "invertibility," we make it easier to reason about what our code does.

 And so it goes for all composition, really: Composing functions with well-understood patterns like folding and unfolding makes it easier for us to reason about what our code does.